littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Cult of Personality (Dictatorship/Imperial, Authoritarian and not Spiritualist) - The ruler is considered a uniquely powerful and heroic individual nearly deserving of reverence. (+10% influence production, -10% war exhaustion)

-Universal Sovereignty (Dictatorial or Imperial, not Xenophobic) - The ruler has an inclusive ideology that embraces all forms of sentient life... as future subjects. (-10% vassal integration cost, -20% vassal integration time)
+Universal Sovereignty (Dictatorial or Imperial, not Xenophobic) - The ruler has an inclusive ideology that embraces all forms of sentient life... as future subjects. (-25% vassal integration cost)

 Workers' Councils (Egalitarian, no Business Lobby or Shared Burdens) - Trade unions, democratic workplaces, and cooperatives are a vital part of civil society and an integral part of government. (-10% building and ship construction time, increased happiness and political power of workers and spcialists.)